- openenv¶

 Quick Start¶

-The simplest way to use the Coding environment is through the CodingEnv class:
+The simplest way to use the Coding environment is through the CodingEnv class.
+The client is async by default:

 # Create environment from Docker image